marsiitr/Smart-door-locking-system/README.md

 ## Mechanical Aspect of the Design

 The actuator used in this project s a 12V Solenoid Lock Actuator.
 It is a ready-made lock like desin which just as to be fitted in the casing.
 A case for this has to be made.
 This need to be done on Solidworks and get it 3D printed.
-THe casing has to be as compact as possible and must fit in the PCB, actuator ,etc. Due to time constraints it has not been made.
+The casing has to be as compact as possible and must fit the PCB, actuator ,etc. Due to time constraints it has not been made.

 ## Electronics Aspect of the Design